raizar24/DroneApp/README.md

 - Right-click on the test package and select Run `All Tests`.
 - Ensure that all tests pass successfully before proceeding.

+## Scheduler for Drone Status Updates
+The application includes a scheduler that runs at a `10-seconds` interval.
+This scheduler automatically updates the drone `status`:
+- From `DELIVERING` to `DELIVERED`.
+- From `DELIVERED` to `RETURNING`.

+This ensures that the drone workflow transitions smoothly through the different states.

 ## API Endpoints

 ### Drones